-Q. What colours complement pink and green?
+Q. What goes with pink and green?

 Q. What rooms are best designed using pink?

 A. Pink is a versatile color that can be used in many different rooms, depending on the shade and how it is used in the overall design scheme.
-The best rooms to use pink interior design are bedrooms, nurseries, living rooms and home offices.
+The best rooms to use pink interior design are bedrooms, nurseries, living rooms, and home offices.
 Although, I’m happy to use it in any room!